Manage different Django settings within a Django project, and easily

 prepended to ``sys.path``, overruling standard Python environment settings.

 Automatic generation of local WSGI links and settings file

 If you want your WSGI setup done as quickly as possible, activate an

-environment - either directly via your ``bin/initenv`` or through
+environment - either directly via your ``scripts/initenv`` or through

 This will create a ``deploy/local.wsgi`` symbolic link to staging.wsgi and